A set of most basic and important Data Science Interview Questions to prepare to get the job!

 This is a site that allows you to sharpen your skills in Python for interviews.
 There are many more sites like these, all you need to do is Google ‘Python Interview Questions’.

 Many people know Python, but R is not as commonly known.
-The above tutorial spans 30 pages that you can work through with your R console to learn the basics.
-Alternatively, you could try Swirl (link given below), which is also highly recommended for beginners.
+This tutorial spans 30 pages that you can work through with your R console to learn the basics.
+Alternatively, you could try Swirl, which is also highly recommended for beginners.